mloubout/SC20Paper/paper.md

 ![](./Figures/vel_symb.png){width=100%}
 : Update stencil for the particle velocity.
 The stencil for updating the stress component is left out for readability, as the equation does not fit onto a single page.
 However, it can be found in the Devito tutorial on elastic modeling.

 Each component of a vectorial or tensorial object is accessible via conventional vector and matrix indices (i.e. `v[0], t[0,1],....`).

+### Example
-I show the elastic particle velocity and stress for a well known 2D synthetic model, the elastic marmousi-ii[@versteeg927, @marmouelas] model.
+We show the elastic particle velocity and stress for a well known 2D synthetic model, the elastic marmousi-ii[@versteeg927, @marmouelas] model.
 The wavefields are shown on Figure #ElasWf and its corresponding elastic shot records are displayed in Figure #ElasShot\.

 #### Figure: {#ElasWf}
 ![](./Figures/marmou_snap.png){width=100%}